Ernie Els: Personal life

-Els married his wife Liezl in 1998 in Cape Town, and they have two children, Samantha and Ben.
+Els married his wife Liezl in 1998 in Cape Town, and they have two children.
 In 2008, after Els started to display an "Autism Speaks" logo on his golf bag it was announced that their then five-year-old son was autistic.
 Their main residence is at the Wentworth Estate near Wentworth Golf Club in the south of England.
-However, they also split time between South Africa and their family home in Jupiter, Florida, in order to get better treatment for Ben's autism.
+However, they also split time between South Africa and their family home in the US, in order to get better treatment for his son.

 Samantha made her debut for the Springbok Women, South Africa women's national rugby union team, against the San Clemente Rhinos, 19 September 2023.
-When not playing, Els has a golf course design business, a charitable foundation that supports golf among underprivileged youth in South Africa, and a winemaking business.
+When not playing, Els has a golf course design business, a charitable foundation that supports golf among underprivileged youth in South Africa and a winemaking business.

 In May 2025, Els was part of President Cyril Ramaphosa's entourage that went to meet U.S President Donald Trump over allegations of Afrikaner genocide and persecution in South Africa.